-Provides screening and physician services for treatment of sexually transmitted diseases (STDs).
+Provides screening and referrals for treatment of sexually transmitted infections (STIs).

-Answer: STD is short for "sexually transmitted disease".
+STI is short for "sexually transmitted infection".
 You may have heard the term "venereal disease", or VD.
-STD is the newer terminology.

-If you don't have private health insurance, medicaid or medicare, or ifyou do have insurance, but can't afford the co-pay or deductible, and you have reason to believe you may need treatment, call our program.
+If you don't have private health insurance, medicaid or medicare, or if you do have insurance, but can't afford the co-pay or deductible, and you have reason to believe you may need treatment, call our program.

 For more information regarding STI treatment guidelines please visit Sexually Transmitted Diseases - Information from CDC

 Want more information on chlamydia? (click on image)

 Want more information on gonorrhea? (click on image)

 Want more information on herpes? (click on image)

 DID YOU KNOW that Public Health Services provides FREE condoms to everyone!
 Please call (845) 292-5910 x 2212 and we will arrange for discrete pick-up of condoms.